 Peter Campbell (b.1963), was an honors graduate of the Savannah College of Art and Design (1989), where he studied as a photographer.
 When he moved to Colorado in 1995, Campbell left the world of photography for the more interpretive world of painting.
 However, he has always maintained his obsession with the play of light against the wilderness.

-An honors graduate of the Savannah College of Art and Design in 1989 as a photographer, Peter Campbell left the photographic world for the more interpretive world of a painter when he moved to Colorado in 1995.
-Unknowingly he embraced a palette and vision that resemble late 19th and early 20th century tonalists, but recently he has adopted more lively color renditions.
+Early in his career as a painter, he came to embrace intuitively a palette and vision that resembled late 19th and early 20th century tonalists.
+Recently, however, he has adopted more lively color renditions.
 Working from sketches and plein-air studies, he recreates a sense of place with his facility for realism in balance with a painterly quality.
-Filtered through a life spent outdoors constantly evaluating light and its relationship to the land, Peter’s interpretation is more than mere valleys, rivers or widespread vistas.
-It is the commonplace made extraordinary through a poetic use of color and shape.
-He presents the viewer with an escape to an unconscious dialogue of land and remembrance, profoundly quiet and hauntingly familiar.
+Filtered through a life spent outdoors in constant evaluation of light and its relationship to the land and natural matter, Campbell’s interpretations amount to more than mere valleys, rivers or widespread vistas.
+He specializes in making the commonplace extraordinary through a poetic use of color, shape, and perspective.
+His work presents to the viewer a sublime but restrained dialogue of land, light, and temporality, rendering images that are profoundly quiet and familiar.

 While Campbell travels frequently in search of new landscapes to paint, he often finds that some of his favorite works are inspired by local Colorado landscapes.
 Although well known for his tonalist landscapes of light and water, and for the quiet mood these works evoke, Campbell also paints still-lifes, portraits, and plein-air studies.
 His work is based on light, form, color and composition.
 Working mainly from sketches, memory and life, Campbell brings quiet contemplation to the overlooked natural world.
 His works grow in depth over time and repeated exposure.